 Because the MRT is based on the loan size as opposed to the purchase price, you can lower your buyer closing costs by paying all-cash or by increasing the size of your down payment.

-The Mansion Tax is a 1% tax paid by buyers on purchases above $1 million.
-The Mansion Tax is a statewide tax collected by the New York State Department of Taxation and Finance.
+The Mansion Tax is a progressive buyer closing cost applicable to purchases of $1 million or more which ranges from 1% to 3.9% depending on the purchase price.
+The Mansion Tax is a statewide tax collected by the New York State Department of Taxation and Finance, although the New York Mansion Tax rate is just 1% for cities other than NYC.

 The Mansion Tax is technically an additional Transfer Tax, however it’s not usually categorized alongside the NYC & NYS Transfer Taxes since they’re paid by sellers and it’s customary for the buyer to pay the Mansion Tax.